The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ![Add environment variables when configuring render web servces](img/3-environment-variables-configuration-render.png)

-## Making an API request from the frontend
+## Same Origin Requests from the Frontend

 Now our server can perform an API request using a protected API key.